kkb-10/CodeForces-AC-submission/README.md

 ## How to run the script

 ### Install following dependencies
--pip install selenium
+- pip install selenium
--pip install pandas
+- pip install pandas
--pip install bs4
+- pip install bs4
--pip install requests
+- pip install requests

 ### Provide Required details in the script
 Open any code editor and provide following details in the script:
--codeforces profile
+- codeforces profile
--no of submission pages
+- no of submission pages
--path of your local repo
+- path of your local repo
--partymember id using inspect element
+- partymember id using inspect element

 Make sure you provide an empty folder path to save your submission.